cyfyifanchen/yifanchen.github.io/_posts/2016-04-08-getting-linters-working-in-atom-and-vim.md

     "dispaly all errors for mutiple checkers
     let g:syntastic_aggregate_errors = 1

 Good, everything worked.
 Although Syntastic with new linter slows down Vim loading speed a bit, I am still pretty happy with the result of it.
-The next step is getting CSS and React linters working, and put them in our build system.
+The next step is getting CSS and React linters working, and put them in our build system, which I will write later.

 #### Part 3 - Convince the team